-After Zomato, now Swiggy takes action against customer for refusing food from non Hindu delivery boy
+After Zomato, now Swiggy takes action against customer for refusing food from non-Hindu delivery boy

 "We are in the process of filing a case against the customer and we will be filing an FIR soon," the police official told PTI.

-Amid this the delivery boy brought the issue to the notice of the Muslim outfit Majlis Bacao Tehreek president Amjed Ullah Khan who posted the matter in his twitter account.
+Amid this, the delivery boy brought the issue to the notice of the Muslim outfit Majlis Bacao Tehreek president Amjed Ullah Khan who posted the matter in his twitter account.

 In the complaint, Mudassir claimed that the customer, Ajay Kumar, especially requested for his food to be delivered by a Hindu delivery agent while placing his order.